ewjay/fapiwiki/FAPI_Meeting_Notes_2021-07-21_Atlantic.rst

 A question was asked if FAPI 2.0 ID2 can immediately follow ID1 and the answer from the chair was "yes".

-Some argued that it should to give more reasons for Banks to move from FAPI 1.0 to 2.0, as just simplicity does not give enough reasons for it.
+Some argued that it should to give more reasons for Banks to move from FAPI 1.0 to 2.0, as just "simplicity" does not give enough reasons for it.

 The discussion will be continued in the next session as well.